MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 6. Install and Configure AnyDesk

 Download and install AnyDesk from the official [AnyDesk website](https://anydesk.com/) in the default directory (C:\Program Files (x86)\AnyDesk).
 Open AnyDesk, login/create account and set to connect with password (note down the password), then turn off the option to show notifications for incoming connection requests.
-Do NOT enable the option to start AnyDesk with Windows, also you don´t need to note down the ID/address as it can be obtained via the control bot.
+Make sure that the service is set to start automatically.

 ### 7. Setup Displays